 Coastal Wetlands Resiliency in the Face of Sea Level Rise

 As sea level continues to rise and coastal flooding becomes more frequent in New Jersey, how do we “collectively” mitigate and/or adapt to these changes as they affect our lives?
-Martha Maxwell-Doyle, Barnegat Bay Partnership’s Project Coordinator, will talk about the coastal wetlands monitoring work being done by the BBP and other partners.
-She will also discuss how the monitoring findings will help decision-makers and natural resource managers make difficult decisions in the face of climate change.
+Martha Maxwell-Doyle, Barnegat Bay Partnership’s Project Coordinator, discusses coastal wetlands monitoring by the BBP and other partners and how monitoring findings will help decision-makers and natural resource managers make difficult decisions in the face of climate change.